ShrewdSpirit/credman/README.md

 ```

 ## Usage
-Credman works on Linux, OSX and all Windows versions.
+Credman works on Linux, RPi, OSX and all Windows versions (BSD might work, but I'll never test).
 It requires 'xsel' or 'xclip' to be installed on Linux otherwise copy function will not work.

 First you must create a profile to store your sites in: